Understanding Progestin-Related Meningiomas AndrocurLuteranLutenylColproneOvergestoneDEPO-PROVERAAntigone

 Amavea is an association that informs and defends patients with meningiomas because of drugs Androcur, Lotéran and Lotényl, Colprone, Surgestone, Depo-Provera, Antigone, Optimizette, Cérazette, Elfasette and Déogestrel

-- It is essential that prescribing physicians are also informed and provide their patients with accurate information about meningiomas (which are indeed "benign" tumors, but can cause serious neurological problems, depending on their location, such as loss of mobility, epilepsy, loss of smell, hearing, etc.).
+• that prescribing doctors are also informed, and that they give their patients accurate information about what meningiomas are (certainly "benign" tumors, but which can cause serious neurological problems, depending on their location, such as loss of mobility, epilepsy, loss of smell, hearing, etc.).

 AMAVEA's strength lies in being, since 2019, the preferred interlocutor with the ANSM and EPI-PHARE to request the necessary studies.